Pedrofran682/FindMyBus/README.md

-# 🚌 FindMyBus: Where's My Bus? - Docker Environment
+# 🚌 Cadê meu busão?- Docker Environment

 **FindMyBus** ("Cadê meu busão?") is an application that monitors and displays the **real-time location of buses** in the city of Rio de Janeiro.
 It uses the [DATA RIO Vehicle Position API](https://www.data.rio/documents/273e65607d5b4c1c81e05be3acb689ce/explore) to help the user find their bus and visualize its route on the map.